gofynd/fdk-client-swift/documentation/application/CATALOG.md

-Use this API to retrieve a product by its slug value.
+Retrieve a product by its slug value.

 *Returned Response:*